TarunSaranga/Tradebook/README.md

 # Motivation
 ![rich](annotations/memes/rich.jpg)

 Machine Learning has unprecedented applications in the finance sector.
 The accuracy of prediction has been greatly improved with the advent of Reinforcement Learning and Artificial Intelligence.
-The methods explored here provide a quantitative juxtaposition of RL and Supervised Learning showing that using the former is much more profitable.
+The methods explored here provide a quantitative juxtaposition of RL and Supervised Learning showing that using the former is more profitable.

 ---